Confucius Shrine [孔子廟]

 This shrine has enshrined Confucius (551-479 B.C., the founder of Confucianism).

-The precincts are surrounded with the fences of red bricks.
+The site is surrounded with the fences of red bricks.

 And 72 stone statues of Confucius's excellent disciples line along the approach to main shrine.